 The placeholder screen will then be shown until the first scheduled survey is due (after the specified start date).

-If a start date is not specified, the survey will start either the same day the schedule is started (if there are no scheduled for today prior
+If a start date is not specified, the schedule will start the same day the start button is tapped

 Take care to ensure that participants know to start the survey before the start date.

 If they try to start the survey late, they will get an error